-I am absolutely not condoning late payments, or extended terms.
-Working with thousands of SMEs over the years I know what the impact of extended credit terms can be.
 Even terms as short as 30 days can have a devastating impact on a small business, not only causing sleepless nights and stemming the joy of running their own company, but potentially leading to failure.
 There are many SMEs that refuse to work with certain business types and sizes (usually larger) in fear of longer payment terms that they cannot operate within, often missing out on great growth opportunities.
 In turn, the larger businesses also miss out on working with fantastic suppliers.
 Yet paying earlier may not be economically viable for them.

 It’s important to note here that a debtor that has a long supply-chain process – including manufacture, stock days, and to compete, issues trade terms to their customers, that pay on shorter terms – runs the risk of having a long working capital gap.
 This gap must be funded somehow and can result in increased debt requirement or reduction of cash.
 The knock-on effect is less available cash for investment and potential growth.
 If we assume that this gap is funded through higher debt, this needs to be serviced and often feeds through the supply-chain either to the supplier or the customer (through increased costs), arguably making the business less competitive.